 - Sit on the lawn or stand on the bridge.
 The easiest thing to do is to pack a picnic and head down to the Statesman’s Bat Observation Center in the northwest corner of the parking lot at least an hour before dusk.
 Street parking is available nearby, and there are several parking lots, as well, which are a bit of a longer walk.
 There is signage which will tell you more about the bats and you’ll be surrounded by many other families doing the same thing.
 You can read more about this option here.
 If you have older kids who don’t mind standing for longer periods of time, you can find a spot on the southeastern part of the Bridge about an hour before dusk.
 The best part is that these options are both free!

 - Take a boat tour.
-Capital Cruises and Lone Star Riverboat both offer public sightseeing cruises which are about an hour in length and which cost $10 per adult and $7-$8 for kids.
+Capital Cruises and Lone Star Riverboat both offer public sightseeing cruises which are about an hour in length.
 Departure times vary slightly, depending on what time of year it is, and you do need to arrive a bit in advance.
 Compared to hanging out on the ground, this is a little more comfortable, and you can usually snack on the boats while you listen to the guide tell you more about different spots along Lady Bird Lake.
 If you have kids who have a hard time sitting still or who have a daredevil streak, this option might be too stressful to be worthwhile.
 You can read more about this option here.

 - Canoe or kayak to the bridge.
 If you have your own canoe or kayak, you can get up close and personal with the bats, along with anyone else who has the same idea.
 Several vendors rent canoes, kayaks and paddleboards near the bridge.
 You can also book a bat tour with The Texas River School, which hosts a monthly Moonlight Bat Float, complete with music from local musicians and which benefits the nonprofits work to take at-risk kids for adventures on the water (read more about that here).
 Live Love Paddle also hosts bat tours.